D00mch/DartClojure/README.md

 declaration.
 2. Typographical quotes `“`, `’` are not supported.

-There are two options now:
+There are three options now:
 1. jar;
 2. jvm repl.
+3. Calva.

 ### API with Jar